 Facts vs. feelings.
 Bottom line: You need to feel comfortable on campus, and no brochure, slideshow, or virtual tour can give you the corporeal sense of “I belong here” like a college visit.
 Walk around.
 Talk to your gut.
 Your subconscious will have a lot to say on the matter, so make sure you listen.

 See if you fit in.
-Do the other students look/sound/act/feel like you?
+What are the students like?
 Can you imagine yourself talking to them, eating with them, attending a class, throwing a party?
 These are people who will surround you in the coming years, so make sure you feel at home among them.

 Get answers.
 Not just canned FAQs from a website.
 Not cold, clinical facts and figures from an admissions officer.
 Real answers, from the food service workers, the professors, and the students—you know, the people you’ll be spending the next four years of your life with.
 They’re living your future reality.
 Ask them what it’s like.